 B.A. in Visual Arts with a concentration in Photography, University of Maryland, Baltimore County

-Jacqueline Alyea joined Bard in October 2017 as the Student Support Specialist.
+Jacqueline Alyea joined Bard in October 2017 as the Student Support Specialist, and transitioned to CTO Advisor in 2019.
 She holds a BA in Visual Arts from UMBC.
 She is working on her graduate degree in School Counseling at John’s Hopkins University.

 B.S., Business Administration w/concentration in Human Resources, Frostburg State University; M.B.A., University of Phoenix